Peterpiotr/siguren-documentation/docs/source/archives/otl-motorsuiveur-operation-and-maintenance-manual-rev-b-4_reviewed.rst

 system safely arrests the load.
 This provides mechanical failsafe protection in the event of any electro-mechanical failure of the hoist drive train.
 The typical arrangement is shown in **Figure 1** below.
-In addition to the unit, a torque limiter is put in the drive-train to limit the maximum load into the MS Unit.
+In addition to the unit, a MS Torque Limiter is put in the drive-train to limit the maximum load into the MS Unit.
 The MS Units are available in multiple variants; hydraulic damping or friction plate arresting, shaft mounted or foot mounted each with various load capacities.
 The units are